SpectralCascade/soupbuild/README.md

 ### Formatter variables
 Certain configuration parameters may use so-called "formatter" variables, allowing you to insert some runtime defined values such as the project name, the number of logical CPU cores available to the machine, the current mode and so on.
 Not all of these formatters can be used everywhere, and some are dependent on scope (e.g. specifying the {name} formatter in a dependency URL will insert the name of the dependency, not the project).

-Formatters are also used in generating project files from the template (as per the platform generate configurations)
+Formatters are also used in generating project files, but ONLY user specified variables from the template "generate" configuration.

+#### Globally accessible formatters
+These formatters are available anywhere in the build configuration file.
+Just don't use them in their original defining field or things might break.
+Or as they say in the C and C++ standards... it can result in "undefined" behaviour.
+You've been warned!

 `{name}` - The name of the project as defined by the global configuration parameters.
 When used in the scope of a platform dependency, instead the name of the dependency is used.

-`{version}` - Only available in platform dependency scope; this is the `version` of the dependency.

 `{output}` - Global `output` parameter, i.e. the path to which Soupbuild will output files upon completion of a task such as a build.